SamruddhiGoswami/LeanProcessImporovement/README.md

 ## SIPOC

 It stands for Suppliers, Inputs, Process, Outputs and Customers.
 It provides a high-level view of how different processes work in any organization.
 It starts from Suppliers who provide inputs to the system, which is then processed, and final output is provided to customers.
 Thus, it focuses on identifying the aspects for which process improvement is needed (&quot;SIPOC&quot;, n.d.).
-For the Indian Market, the SIPOC was designed as shown in figure 4.
+For the Indian Market, the SIPOC was designed as shown in below figure.

 SIPOC constitutes of the following elements: